I Had My Worst Flare in 3 Years

 The worst of the flare lasted about a week and a half.
 I was hobbling around with my cane and spending most of my days in bed on my laptop watching something to distract myself.

-The emotional side of a flare
+The emotional side of an AS flare

 As I said, I hadn’t had this level of pain during a flare in 3 years.
 It really started to get to me mentally.
 I’ve talked pretty openly about my Humira not exactly working for me.
 I just never thought I would go back to my pre-diagnosis pain level days.